 Gain Sponsorship for Upper Management

 While Agile Development takes a top-to-bottom approach, it can be rather time-consuming to wait for the okay from upper management before implementing or changing something.

-When done wrong, this could just result in a lot of time wasted on waiting for permission to be granted.
-A good solution is to have a spokesman who can take that concern from developer to authority quicker, preferably someone who’s good at pitching ideas and can understand what’s being asked for.
+When done wrong, this could result in wasted time waiting for permission to be granted.
+A good solution is to have a spokesperson who can take that concern from the developer to authority quicker, preferably someone good at pitching ideas and can understand what’s being asked.

 Development hell pervades many software, including major ones.
 There are also times when long development cycles result in features that are ultimately rejected by users, which makes that whole cycle a big waste of time and money that the company may not be able to recover from right away.
-A good way to mitigate these threats is to shorten development and test cycles.
+Shortening development and test cycles is an excellent way to mitigate these threats.

 Since Agile Development is all about getting things going as quickly as possible, including the influx of feedback, it’s important to have shorter development cycles to come up with the “minimal viable product“.
 This gives users something to sink their teeth into and be able to give feedback accordingly, which can then be addressed in the next build.

 Achieving Automation from Day One